 Temperatures colder than 10° above zero are infrequent in New York.
-A typical winter averages three such days (in the 21st century the average has fallen to two days per winter.)
-Not surprisingly, two-thirds of NYC's frigid readings have occurred in January.
+Since 1970 the average number per winter has been three (in the 21st century the average has fallen to two days.)
+Not surprisingly, two-thirds of Central Park's frigid readings have occurred in January.
 The sweet spot is between Jan.
 16-22, with the peak day being January 18, which has had readings in the single digits nine times.
 The earliest date since 1970 for a single-digit reading has been Dec.
 3, which occurred in 1976; the latest was on February 28, 2014.

 Temperatures of zero or below have been reported just eleven times since 1970, with the coldest reading of 2° below zero occurring on three occasions: Jan.
 17, 1977; Jan.
 21, 1985; and Jan.
 19, 1994.
 There has been just one sub-zero reading this century and it occurred during the mild winter of 2016, when the mercury dropped to -1° on Valentine's Day.
-Not only was it a record for the date, it was also the first below zero reading since 1994, the first to occur in February since 1963 and the latest sub-zero reading since 1934.
+Not only was it a record for the date, it was also the first below zero reading since 1994, the first to occur in February since 1963, and the latest date for a sub-zero reading since 1934.
 (Previous to 2016's reading, the coldest reading of the 20th century was +1°, which occurred twice in January 2004.)